CGCookie/retopoflow/docs/warnings.md

 If Blender's auto save is disabled, any work done since the last time you saved can be lost if Blender crashes.
 To enable auto save, go Edit > Preferences > Save & Load > Auto Save.

-If you are working on an unsaved blend file, your changes will be saved to a temporary file (see path below) when you press {{ keymaps.blender_save }}.
+If you are working on an unsaved blend file, your changes will be saved to a temporary file (see path below) when you press {{ site.data.keymaps.blender_save }}.

 Temporary file path: `{`options.get_auto_save_filepath()`}`